BOTANICAL REFERENCE

 (Trifolium pratense)

-Treats and alleviates menopausal systems – good for hormonal health
+Treats and alleviates menopausal systems – good for hormonal health.
+May help with bone density.
+May lower cholesterol.

 Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.